thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-04-09-thoughtworks-arts-exhibition-spring-break-armory-week.markdown

 {% include image file='biofields.jpg'
    caption='The \'Biofields\' virtual reality experience' %}

 The piece is a collaboration between artist hannes bend and designer and technologist Lewey Geselowitz.
-The project was initiated as part of hannes’ 2017 residency at ThoughtWorks.
+The project was initiated as part of hannes’ 2017 residency at Thoughtworks.

 ## Noor: A Brain Opera
 Noor is an [immersive brain opera](https://creators.vice.com/en_us/article/wnpm3w/eeg-brainwave-opera-hong-kong) where a performer launches video, a sonic environment, and a libretto through her brainwaves.
-The piece was created by ThoughtWorks Arts director Ellen Pearlman to raise questions about the future of brain-computer interface technology.
+The piece was created by Thoughtworks Arts director Ellen Pearlman to raise questions about the future of brain-computer interface technology.

 {% include image file='noor.jpg'
    caption='A still from \'Noor: A Brain Opera\'' %}

-Featured in the ThoughtWorks Arts exhibition was documentation of a world premier at [ISEA Hong Kong](http://isea2016.isea-international.org/) and the Microwave Festival, in a in 360-degree theatre.
+Featured in the Thoughtworks Arts exhibition was documentation of a world premier at [ISEA Hong Kong](http://isea2016.isea-international.org/) and the Microwave Festival, in a in 360-degree theatre.
 The piece asks “Is there a place in human consciousness where surveillance cannot go?”

 ## Emergency Room
 Emergency Room is an [immersive media installation](https://jahya.net/works/emergency-room/) comparing global warming to a chronic health crisis.
-The piece was created by ThoughtWorks Arts director Andrew McWilliams.
+The piece was created by Thoughtworks Arts director Andrew McWilliams.

 {% include image file='emergency-room.jpg'
    caption='A shot of the installation \'Emergency Room\'' %}